 Like most of you, I enjoy being warm.
 I live in southeast Idaho where its common to have 6 months of snowfall so staying warm is not always easy.
-As a dutiful Prepper, I am constantly on the lookout for affordable secondary heat sources (my first source is central heating).
+As a dutiful Prepper, I am constantly on the lookout for affordable emergency heat sources (my first source is central heating).
 Below are five off-grid options that I have used over the years and are worth considering.

 1. Candle Heater